Fahim59/Automation_30_Days_Challenge/README.md

 Day17: Create an automation script that verify KFC locations based on Geo locations.

 Day18: Create an automation script that verify button is visible on scroll and user need to click on the button.

+Day19: Create an automation script that verify set each available rate value and asset by image, text and number.

+Day20: Create an automation script that fetch and verify text from QR code.